solliancenet/azure-synapse-analytics-day/02-build-modern-dw-pipelines.md

    ![CSharp for Spark](./media/ex02-csharp-for-spark.png)

     This notebook demonstrates how easy it is to create and run notebooks using C# for Spark.
-The notebook shows the code for retrieving data from Azure Blob Storage and writing that into a staging table in Azure Synapse Analytics using a JDBC connection.
+The notebook shows the code for retrieving Azure Blob Storage data and writing that into a staging table in Azure Synapse Analytics using a JDBC connection.

     You can run each cell in this notebook and observe the output.
 Be aware, however, that writing data into a staging table in Azure Synapse Analytics with this notebook takes several minutes, so you don't need to wait on the notebook to finish before attempting to query the `wwi_staging.Sale_CSharp` table to observe the data being written or to move on to the next task.